metwaly564/React---Task/README.md

 npm run dev
 ```

-The application will be available at `http://localhost:5173`
+The application will be available at `React-Task.surge.sh`

 ## 📁 Project Structure